buttonwoodcx/bcx-aurelia-dnd/src/tutorial/source-and-target-part2.md

 ## How preview was drawn

-Before we go onto target definition, let's have a look that happened with the preview when you drag a box.
+Before we go onto target definition, let's have a look what happened with the preview when you drag a box.

 If using native HTML5 DnD API, the preview would be provided by browser automatically, you have little control of its appearance.
 Instead, as copied from dragula, `DndService` draws the preview "image" by creating a DOM element.